BradleyCodeU/bradleycodeu.github.io/_apcsp/oop/MythopolyGame.md

-# Create an addPlayers function with no arguments.
+# Create an addPlayers function with no parameters.
 # It returns a playerList that contains Player objects.
 # Prompts the user to enter how many players are playing, then gathers their names
 # Parameters: None